wp-plugins/external-featured-image/readme.txt

 == Upgrade Notice ==

-= 1.3.1 =
+= 1.2.0 =
-NelioEFI implements a completely new approach for inserting external featured images that makes it compatible with virtually all themes.
+Bug fix when quick editing a post.
+Some minor improvements.